-The Mayor has the authority, as part of a public health emergency order, to appoint health care providers as agents of the District, and to specifically exempt healthcare providers from civil liability.
+The Mayor has the authority, as part of a public health emergency order, to appoint healthcare providers as agents of the District, and to specifically exempt healthcare providers from civil liability, except in instances of gross negligence, and solely for the duration of the public health emergency.
 D.C.
 Official Code § 7-2304.01(d)(2), (d)(3).

-The Public Readiness and Emergency Preparedness (PREP) Act of 2005 Pub.
-L. No. 109-148; 42 U.S.C. §§ 247d-6d, 247d-6e authorizes the HHS Secretary to issue a declaration that provides immunity from tort liability for claims of loss (except willful misconduct) caused by, arising out of, relating to, or resulting from administration or use of countermeasures to diseases, threats, and conditions determined by the HHS Secretary to constitute a present, or credible risk of a future public health emergency, including an Emergency Use Authorization (EUA).
-The immunity applies to entities and individuals involved in the development, manufacture, testing, distribution, administration, and use of such countermeasures, as well as products or technology intended to enhance medical countermeasures.
-The HHS Secretary's declaration includes, among other things:
+The Public Readiness and Emergency Preparedness Act (PREP Act) of 2005 Pub.
+L. No. 109-148; 42 U.S.C. §§ 247d-6d, 247d-6e authorizes the HHS Secretary to issue a declaration (called a “PREP ACT declaration”) that provides immunity (except for willful misconduct) for claims related to administration or use of countermeasures against CBRN agents to entities and individuals involved in the development, manufacture, testing, distribution, administration, and use of such countermeasures.
+A PREP Act declaration includes, among other provisions:

 - The countermeasures covered by the declaration;

 - The category of diseases, health conditions, or health threats for which administration and use of the countermeasures are recommended;

 - The effective time period of the declaration;

 - The population of individuals receiving the countermeasure;

 - Limitations, if any, on the geographic area for which immunity is in effect;